-Subtest Description Media subtest Verifies disk media by reading data from the disk.
-The Media subtest treats a disk as one large chunk of contiguous data.
-File System subtest Verifies the file system's integrity.
-The File System subtest exercises the partition being tested to determine if it is mounted.
-If the partition is not already mounted or premounted, then the test is blocked.
-The test opens two temporary files (of the size specified on File System File Size) and performs a read/write test.
-Asynchronous I/O subtest Uses the asynchronous read feature of the Solaris disk driver to exercise the disk.
+Subtest Description Asynchronous I/O subtest Uses the asynchronous read feature of the Solaris disk driver to exercise the disk.
 In read-only mode, the test sends a maximum of four asynchronous read packets, each with a random size and a random offset into the selected partition.
 The test then waits for all outstanding I/O activity to complete before issuing another round of packets.
 This process continues until the whole area is tested.
 Write/Read Device Buffer subtest Verifies the Fibre Channel loop by performing a pattern test.
 If the write/read device buffer test fails on a particular device, there is a problem with an upstream Fibre Channel component that might not be on the actual device where the test failed.
-Refer to Chapter 13 for information on using the stexpert command to isolate the problem.
+Refer to Chapter 14 for information on using the stexpert command to isolate the problem.
 Self Test Instructs a device to run its internal diagnostics.
 If the device fails this test, check the error message for a more detailed description of the error.